hb537/HanaBauta_FinalProject/README.md

 ## AI Use Disclosure

-This project was completed with assistance from **Claude (Anthropic)** AI to support code development and figure formatting.
-All code was initially generated, reviewed and verified by the author prior to submission.
+This project was completed with assistance from **Claude (Anthropic)** AI to support code development, figure formatting, and documentation.
+All code was reviewed and verified by the author prior to submission.
 All analytical and interpretive decisions reflect the author's independent judgment.

 ---